-The Service supports the Corps' TRFS RP.
-This plan represents a significant improvement over the preferred alternative and selected alternative investigated during the AWCS.
-In the absence of detailed studies to describe the historical, current, and projected hydrological and morphological changes in the Three Rivers area, the current plan balances structural and environmental sustainability requirements.
-The design attempts to relieve the instability resulting from extreme head differentials between the White and Arkansas Rivers and the resulting threats to navigation while not significantly changing the hydrology of the surrounding bottomland hardwood habitats.
-The Service acknowledges the Corps' mission and objective to maintain navigation on the McClellan-Kerr Arkansas River Navigation System (MKARNS) and we believe that working together we can accomplish both of our agency's missions.
+The Service supports the Corps' TRFS TSP as currently described.
+It is an improvement over the plan recommended by the AWCS.
+In the absence of detailed studies to describe the historical, current, and projected hydrological and morphological changes in the Three Rivers area, this TSP balances structural and environmental sustainability requirements.
+The design attempts to relieve the instability resulting from extreme head differentials between the White and Arkansas Rivers and the resulting threats to navigation while not changing the hydrology of the surrounding bottomland hardwood habitats.
+The Service is fully supportive of the Corps objective to maintain navigation on the McClellan-Kerr Arkansas River Navigation System (MKARNS) and we believe that working together we can accomplish both of our agency's missions.